Stalking and harassment

 A lot of people think stalking is something that just happens to celebrities, but the reality is that it can happen to anyone.

 Stalking can be defined as persistent and unwanted attention that makes you feel pestered and harassed.
-Stalking and harassment includes behaviour that happens two or more times, directed at or towards you by another person, which causes you to feel alarmed or distressed or to fear that violence might be used against you.
+It includes behaviour that happens two or more times, directed at or towards you by another person, which causes you to feel alarmed or distressed or to fear that violence might be used against you.

-The problem isn’t always ‘physical’ - you may suffer psychologically as well.
-Social media and the internet can be used for stalking and harassment, and ‘cyber-stalking’ or online threats can be just as intimidating.
-If you feel you have been affected by cyber-stalking, you can get more information and safety tips from Get Safe Online.
+The problem isn’t always ‘physical’ — stalking can affect you psychologically as well.
+Social media and the internet are often used for stalking and harassment, and ‘cyber-stalking’ or online threats can be just as intimidating.
+If you've been affected by cyber-stalking, you can get more information and safety tips from Get Safe Online.